Methodology

 There are several other related publications that provide context to the ‘Apprenticeships in England by industry characteristics’ experimental statistics.

-Department for Education's ‘Apprenticeships and Traineeships’ National Statistics provide the official figures on apprenticeship starts in England.
-The number of apprenticeship starts reported in ‘Apprenticeships in England by industry characteristics’ will be lower than the official estimates, as only approximately 94% of starts in 2020/21 have been matched to an enterprise.
+Department for Education's ‘Apprenticeships’ National Statistics provide the official figures on apprenticeship starts in England.
+The number of apprenticeship starts reported in ‘Apprenticeships in England by industry characteristics’ will be lower than the official estimates as not every start can be matched to an enterprise.

-Office for National Statistics ‘UK Business: Activity, Size and Location’ National Statistics provide the number of enterprises and local units produced from a snapshot of the Inter-Departmental Business Register (IDBR) taken in March 2021.
+Office for National Statistics ‘UK Business: Activity, Size and Location’ National Statistics (opens in a new tab) provide the number of enterprises and local units produced from a snapshot of the Inter-Departmental Business Register (IDBR).
 The publication contains tables on local units and enterprises by geography, industry, legal status and employment size band.
 Additional tables at enterprise level provide information by turnover size band.

 Office for National Statistics ‘Employees in the UK’ (opens in a new tab) provide the number of employees in the UK, full-time and part-time, by sector, industry, country and English region, from the ONS Business Register and Employment Survey (BRES).